Phuire-Research/-Unified-Objectivism/README.md

 ##### Summary:
 Unified Objectivism is a comprehensive approach aimed at enhancing communication, understanding, and optimization by simplifying complex concepts and addressing the ancestral artifacts within in language and knowledge systems.
 And potential consequences and or advantages.
 The core idea is to merge various levels of understanding, methodologies, and technologies to foster better communication, facilitate the exploration of a unified variants of language, and optimize experiences across different domains.

+It was with approach we Unearthed Unified Science.
+And while we wish we could just rely on such.
+We will be formalizing under Phuire

 ## Outline:

 ### 1. Introduction to Unified Objectivism